uhi67/umvc/readme.md

 - `git clone`
 - `composer update`
 - Create `tests/_data/test-config.php` based on the template
-- Create the `umvc-test` database in sync with the configuration above
+- Create the `umvc-test` database according to the database settings in `tests/_data/test-config.php`
-- run `codecept run unit` for unit tests
+- run `php vendor/bin/codecept run unit` for unit tests

 ## Testing in docker